Decoding general error correcting codes and the role of complementarity

-The construction of the C-to-Q decoder opens many future problems.
-It is important to look for more applications and implications of the C-to-Q decoders.
-Since QEC is a key of large-scale quantum information processing, the C-to-Q decoder, which is nearly optimal, should have a number of applications to, i.e., as quantum communication, fault-tolerant quantum computation, quantum cryptography, and so on.
-This should be analogous to the Petz recovery map~\cite{P1986}, which was originally proposed in a special context but later found many applications~\cite{BK2002,BDL2016,HJPW2004,FR2015,PSSY2022} in quantum information tasks as well as in theoretical physics.
+Since QEC is a key technique toward large-scale quantum information processing, we expect that the C-to-Q decoder has a number of applications to large-scale quantum communication, fault-tolerant quantum computation, and quantum cryptography.
+This is analogous to the Petz recovery map~\cite{P1986}, which was originally proposed in a special context but later found many applications~\cite{BK2002,BDL2016,HJPW2004,FR2015,PSSY2022} in quantum information tasks as well as in theoretical physics.
 It is also interesting to investigate the relations between the C-to-Q decoder and existing general constructions of decoders~\cite{P1986,GLMQW2022,BK2002,BDL2016,K2007, BR2009, T2010, Renes2016,UN2024}.

-Another open problem is efficiency of C-to-Q decoders.
-Since the C-to-Q decoder is easily constructed from the quantum circuits for the POVMs used in the decoder, this problem is equivalent to the efficiency of constructing good POVMs.
-In this work, we have used the pPGMs, which may or may not be efficient in general cases.
-It is important to clarify the situations where pPGMs can be constructed efficiently, or also to find more efficient POVMs.